hoppersroppers/technicalsecurity/SecureYourselfNow/3-UpdateYourComputerandScan.md

 <a href="https://www.malwarebytes.com/mwb-download/" rel="noopener"
 target="_blank">MalwareBytes</a> and see what if anything is detected.
 I'm a huge fan of their free product but don't leave it constantly running in the background.
-If MalwareBytes and Windows combined say you're good, you're probably good.
-No need to get paranoid.
+If MalwareBytes and Windows say you're good, you're probably good.